Your First Crochet Project Should Be a Single Crochet Scarf (Free Patterns!)

 February 17, 2026

-I recently had the best time teaching two women how to crochet this weekend—both hilarious, curious, and ready to finally figure the craft out.
+I had the best time teaching two women how to crochet this weekend—they were fun, curious, and ready to finally figure the craft out.

 And both had given up, frustrated.